 - Making money – The government has created schemes to encourage people to use renewable energy sources.
 The Feed-In Tariff and Smart Export Guarantee schemes pay businesses and households for the energy that they export to the National Grid.
 This can be a great way of making your business more eco-friendly, and you’ll be able to make a profit whilst doing so.

 - Improved reputation – With there being such a heavy focus on combatting climate change and reducing greenhouse gas emissions, people across the world are becoming more environmentally-conscious.
 Due to this, the steps you take to make your business greener could boost your reputation and make your brand more favourable.

 Which green initiatives are business struggling to implement?

-The survey revealed that, while some companies did have green initiatives in place, few were properly covering all bases.
+Whilst some companies have green initiatives in place, few properly cover all bases.

 - Only 28% of businesses have recycling initiatives

 - Less than a quarter are actively reducing their consumption of single-use plastics